-The existing structures are located within the Flamingo Park Local Historic District.
+The existing structure is designated as part of the Flamingo Park Local Historic District.

 b.
 The Building, Structure, Improvement, or Site is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense.